 Milestone 7.1: In documentation provided to the IRM researchers, the Ministry of Public Sector Development (MoPSD) claimed that the commitment was substantially completed.
 The IRM researchers, however, found the completion level to be limited.
-The IRM researchers found limited proof of government action to improve services in the
+The IRM researchers found limited proof of government action to improve services in the provinces.
+These included: developing standards of service delivery, disseminating evidence of services, and periodic evaluation visits and reports.

 In its report on implementation of the commitment, the ministry referenced the creation of the draft Decentralisation Law, which at the time of writing (December 2015) had been passed in the Jordanian Parliament.
-According to the ministry, decentralisation reform is meant to strengthen service delivery in the governorates by delegating authority.
-It is true that the decentralisation reform will be an important step for better service delivery.
+According to the ministry, decentralisation reform is meant to strengthen service delivery in the governorates by delegating authority.1 It is true that the decentralisation reform will be an important step for better service delivery.
 However, within the context of decentralisation reforms, there is still a need for targeted, specific efforts to improve the quality of services.